USS Salmon (SS-182): 1942

 In January 1942, she moved south to operate in the Gulf of Davao and off the southern tip of Mindanao and thence proceeded to Manipa Strait between Bura and Ceram in the Molucca Islands.
 In February, she patrolled the Flores Sea from north of Timor to Lombok Strait in the Sunda Islands, then put into Tjilatjap on the south coast of Java on 13 February.

 The capture of the airfield on Bali on 18 February 1942 and the losses suffered by American-British-Dutch-Australian Command (ABDA) forces in the battle of Badung Strait on 20 February forced the abandonment of the ABDA base at Surabaya and exposed Tjilatjap to a possible trap.
 The tender Holland moved her base of operations to Exmouth Gulf, Australia, on 20 February, as Salmon set out on her second war patrol.

 Salmon spent the next month in the Java Sea on patrol between Sepandjang and the area just west of Bawean.
 She arrived at Fremantle, Australia, on 23 March to end her second patrol.

 Beginning her third war patrol, Salmon departed from Fremantle on 3 May and established a barrier patrol along the south coast of Java to intercept Japanese shipping.
-On 3 May, she torpedoed and sank the 11,441-ton repair ship, Asahi; and, on 28 May, she sank the 4,382-ton passenger-cargo vessel, Ganges Maru.
-On 24 June, Salmon returned to Fremantle and commenced preparations for her next assignment.
+On 3 May, she torpedoed and sank the 11,441-ton repair ship Asahi.
+On 28 May, the 4,382-ton passenger-cargo vessel Ganges Maru was torpedoed by her as well.
+On 24 June, Salmon returned to Fremantle and commenced preparations for her next patrol.

-Salmon departed from Fremantle on 21 July for her fourth war patrol in the South China Sea-Sulu Sea area.
-Sailing via Lombok Strait and Makassar Strait, the Sibutu Passage, and the Balabac Strait, she stationed herself between North Borneo and Palawan, Philippine Islands.
+Salmon departed Fremantle on 21 July for her fourth war patrol in the South China Sea–Sulu Sea area.
+Sailing via Lombok and Makassar Straits, the Sibutu Passage, and the Balabac Strait, she stationed herself between North Borneo and Palawan, Philippine Islands.
 During this patrol, Salmon was unable to gain a favorable position for successful attack, but made numerous sightings and reports of shipping movements to sister subs in the vicinity.
 She returned to Fremantle on 8 September.